 Mountains form an interesting component of many landscape paintings.
-They are large, dominant shapes which you can use to really set the foundation of your composition.
+They are large, dominant shapes that you can use to really set the foundation of your composition.

 But many beginners seem to struggle with how to paint mountains.

-In this post I will give you some tips for painting mountains with depth.
+In this post, I will give you some tips for painting mountains with depth.
+I cover:

 Painting mountains is no different to painting a face, tree or any other object.
 It is all just an arrangement of shapes and colors.